In Short

 Parties often use defined terms strategically.
 For example, if you are providing services to another business, they might aim to include a broad definition of ‘Services’ by including wording like: “and includes any services that are necessary or incidental to the services set out in the Contract”.
 Understanding this definition is important, as it would extend your obligations beyond the services in the scope of services listed in the contract, and beyond what you may have priced for.

 Defining terms can also make a legal document shorter and easier to read.
-This is because long definitions do not have to be repeated continuously.
+This approach avoids the need to repeat long definitions throughout the contract.
 This makes the process of reviewing the contract simpler for both parties and makes the contract easier to read and understand.

 You may find definitions of terms in a standalone section at the beginning or end of a contract.
-Alternatively, the definitions may be embedded throughout the contract.
+Alternatively, the contract may embed the definitions throughout its text.

 Each time the person drafting the contract wishes to refer to that definition, they can simply insert ‘the Services’, using the capitalised term, and the parties will know that they are referring to the defined term.
-If the contract included the word ‘services’ without capitalisation, the definition would not apply, and you would take the word to have been used in its everyday meaning.
+If the contract used the word ‘services’ without capitalisation, the definition would not apply, and you would interpret the word in its everyday meaning.

 You may not need to use defined terms where the plain language definition of the term is clear and applicable in the context of the contract.